krupakar0307/infra-modules/README.md

 ```
 Replace with your inputs in above eks modular code and use it.

 - In this EKS module, will need to add RBAC and authentication process as well.
-(In hold...)
+(On hold...)

 ##### similarly for other modules and their usage as mentioned in their respective folder README's